by Peter Holleran

 As a starting point, it might be said that there is conventional psychological pain, and a particular variety of this known in its pure form only by those on the spiritual quest.
 The two are in fact often combined.

-At times of more strictly, spiritual ‘purgation’ - when the ego of a percentage of devoted souls is severely tested and confronted with its apparent demise - for we are not speaking of an event that is the effect of one lifetime alone - nor which must occur for everyone - we are reminded of the words of St. John of the Cross:
+At times of more strictly, spiritual ‘purgation’ - when the ego of a percentage of devoted souls is severely tested and confronted with its apparent demise - and which we are not speaking of an event that is the effect of one lifetime alone - nor which must occur for everyone - we are reminded of the words of St. John of the Cross:

 "When this Divine contemplation assails the soul with a certain force, in order to strengthen it and subdue it, it suffers such pain in its weakness that it nearly swoons away..for sense and spirit, as if beneath some immense and dark load, are in such great pain and agony that the soul would find advantage and relief in death."